Dustu103/Taskproject1/README.md

 # Firestore CRUD Project

 This project demonstrates a simple CRUD application using Firebase Firestore, Node.js, and a Bootstrap front-end.
 It allows users to create, read, update, and delete profiles.
+## Setup Instructions
+    for firebase setup plesae create a firebase project . open firestore database. open setting . go to project setting ->Service accounts-> generate a new private key . a json file will be created or downloaded . replace the content of serviceKey.json file with this new content

 ## Features
 - **API Endpoints**:
   - `POST /users`: Create a new user profile.